Quidditch (real-life sport): Play

 Each match begins with six of the starting players (excluding the seekers) along the starting line within their keeper zone with brooms on the ground and the four balls lined in the centre of the pitch.
-The head referee then calls "brooms up!" at which players run to gain possession of the balls.
-The snitch goes on the field at 17 minutes, and the seekers are released at 18 minutes.
+The head referee then calls "brooms up!", upon which players run to gain possession of the balls.
+The flag runner goes on the field at 19 minutes, and the seekers are released at 20 minutes.

-The play runs rapidly, with quick change-of-hands of the quaffle, because every goal (each being worth 10 points) scored against a team gives that team the ball.
-Once a point is scored, the quaffle must be given to the other team's keeper, and almost immediately returns to the offensive with the chasers returning to their keeper zone or proper side of the pitch; beaters are not bound to return to their side of the pitch nor exit the opposing team's keeper zone at any point.
-Games can last any length of time longer than 18 minutes, depending on the skill and endurance of the seekers and snitch.
+Goals are worth ten points.
+Once a point is scored, the quadball must be given to the other team's keeper, and almost immediately returns to the offensive.
+Games can last any length of time longer than 20 minutes, depending on the skill and endurance of the seekers and flag runner.